Education for Ministry is an adult learning programme designed to link Christian faith with daily life, and to deepen Christian discipleship.

 EfM has informed, nourished, and equipped hundreds of people around New Zealand, and thousands world-wide, in their journey of faith.
 Whether you are already part of the EfM community, or exploring whether EfM might interest you, welcome!

-Faith Grounded in the Whenua is a 4-session course that will be offered in Wellington and Wairarapa in 2025.
-There will be a zoom group starting in February and another later in the year.
-If Mentors can be found it will be made available in other locations.
+Faith Grounded in the Whenua is a 4-session course that is available for in-person or zoom groups.
+Churches may also offer it in-house.
 The source material comes from interviews with Jay Ruka and his book Huia Come Home.

 Using individual study at home, group discussion, and theological reflection, the course looks at how our faith in Aotearoa has changed, or needs to change, from the Eurocentric model the settler churches brought from England.